klalicki/JSFunFall2022/projects/final-project/FinalProject.md

 In addition to submitting code, you will need to submit a hosted version of your project.
 An easy way to do this is to publish your project with Github pages.
 Here are the steps:

+1. You will need your HTML file to be named "index.html" and it should be located in the root of your project.
-1. Open you Github repository e.g. https://github.com/my-github-username/final-project for your project in a web browser.
+2. Open you Github repository e.g. https://github.com/my-github-username/final-project for your project in a web browser.
-2. Click on the "Settings" tab below the "Unwatch", "Star", and "Fork" buttons.
+3. Click on the "Settings" tab below the "Unwatch", "Star", and "Fork" buttons.
-3. In the sidebar, click on "Pages".
+4. In the sidebar, click on "Pages".
-4. Underneath where it says "Source", click on the "Branch" dropdown and select "Main".
+5. Underneath where it says "Source", click on the "Branch" dropdown and select "Main".
-5. Hit the "Save" button.
+6. Hit the "Save" button.
-6. You will see the URL for your published project (e.g. https://my-github-username.github.io/final-project), but it may take up to 15 minutes before the link works.
+7. You will see the URL for your published project (e.g. https://my-github-username.github.io/final-project), but it may take up to 15 minutes before the link works.
 If you click on the link and click a page not found error, you can try opening it an Incognito window or another browser.

 ## Project Submission